QuasarApp/Guidelines/Developming.md

     * deploy - for create a distribution kits.
     * release - for prepare signed distro packages and update repositories
     * doc - for generate technical documentation.
     > Do not worry.
-All This targets alredy sopports in the our [CMake](https://github.com/QuasarApp/CMake) toolchains and [CMakeProject](https://github.com/QuasarApp/CMakeProject) template.
+All targets alredy support in our [CMake](https://github.com/QuasarApp/CMake) toolchains and [CMakeProject](https://github.com/QuasarApp/CMakeProject) templates.
 5. All functions and classes must be documented using doxygen comments.
 For more information about syntaxis of the doxygen comments see the [doxygen](https://www.doxygen.nl/manual/docblocks.html) documentation
     > Example:
     ``` cpp